 • Align the message with the listener's desired identity

 Power words work through rapid emotional activation rather than analytical processing.
-They are effective precisely because they bypass the deliberative system and trigger automatic responses.
+They are effective precisely because they bypass the deliberative system and trigger automatic responses--exploiting the same cognitive biases that shape so much of human judgment.
 This makes them useful tools for legitimate persuasion and dangerous tools for manipulation.

 How Does Repetition Persuade?